DevSkillsHQ/transaction-management-backend-level-1/README.md

 Need help?
 Head over to [our community on GitHub](https://github.com/orgs/DevSkillsHQ/discussions/categories/help) to get assistance.

-### Import boilerplate
+### Configure your project

-We have created a set of project boilerplates to help you get started faster.
+We have created a set of project boilerplates to help you get started quicker.
+These boilerplates include a starter project for each supported tech stack and the necessary setup for running the E2E tests.

 To import a desired boilerplate:

-1. Pick which one you want to import from [this list](https://help.alvalabs.io/en/articles/7972852-supported-coding-test-boilerplates).
+1. Pick which one you want to import from [this list](https://help.alvalabs.io/en/articles/7972852-supported-coding-test-boilerplates) and copy its name (e.g `backend-boilerplate-php-laravel`).
-2.

-Follow [this link](https://docs.devskills.co/collections/85-the-interview-process/articles/342-importing-challenge-boilerplate) to get the boilerplate code for your tech stack to configure a minimal setup for running the E2E tests.
+2. Go to "Actions" tab of your GitHub repository and select "Setup boilerplate".
+3. Click "Run workflow" and paste the copied name of the previously selected boilerplate along with the branch name where you want the boilerplate to be imported.
+4. Click "Run workflow".
+After the workflow has finished, your selected boilerplate will be imported to the specified branch.

 <details>
 <summary>If you instead want to use a custom setup, do the steps below.</summary>